 The floor-to-ceiling glass windows will immerse you into the ancient ruins of the mythical lost city of Atlantis as exotic marine inhabitants swim past your window.
 The opulent underwater suites are set across three floors with a spacious living area, dining table, separate majlis (sitting area), private chef service and elegantly appointed bedrooms with ensuites.
 Guests have access to the Imperial Club, with its all-day snacks, pre-dinner cocktails and canapés, and the ShuiQi Spa & Fitness Centre complete with steam, sauna and jet pool for the ultimate relaxation.

-Underwater bedroom at Manta Resort, Tanzania
+Underwater room at Manta Resort, Tanzania

 Arrive by speedboat then ease into your bed, four metres underwater and wrapped in glass to give you a front-row seat to the reef.
 It’s like having your own private aquarium.
 Head upstairs for sunbake or stargazing on the roof, and in the day jump straight off the deck for a spot of snorkelling.

 The suite is anchored by ropes, so your accommodation gently bobs and sways with the rhythms of the sea.
-It is a perfect choice for a unique, romantic getaway
+It is a perfect choice for a unique, romantic getaway.

-‘Land of the Cold’, inside one of Europe’s best wildlife centres, is the setting for this arctic-inspired accommodation.
+‘Land of the Cold’, inside one of Europe’s best wildlife centres, is the setting for this arctic-inspired underwater hotel.
 Think faux fur rugs, whitewashed walls and domed windows that permit unbroken vistas into the walrus’ habitat.

-Lovers Deep Submarine
+Lovers Deep Submarine, Caribbean

 Pick your destination and this submarine will be moored at a destination of your request.
 This entire submarine for two comes with a captain, chef and personal butler.
 It’s a romantic reality at this self-proclaimed ‘Mile Low Club’.